 Why not take a vacation to one of these sacred spots by the sea?

-It’s summer, it’s hot, and it’s time to escape to a beach.
+Make a Lenten donation here It’s summer, it’s hot, and it’s time to escape to a beach.
 Here is a list of seaside spots where you can combine sunbathing and swimming with Catholic cultural exploration.

-Portovenere is one of the five towns that make up Italy’s “Cinque Terre” region, in the north-west of the country.
+Portovenere, Italy Portovenere is one of the five towns that make up Italy’s “Cinque Terre” region, in the north-west of the country.
 Its picturesque harbor and dramatic coastline have inspired poets and artists from Lord Byron to Virginia Woolf and William Turner.
 It is also home to the Church of St. Peter, a UNESCO World Heritage Site dating to the 5th century.
 Built amidst the rocky cliffs of Portovenere, the church originally served Syriac Christians, and was consecrated as a Roman church in 1198.
 After being severely damaged following attacks by Spanish troops in 1494, it was refurbished according to Genoa Gothic style featuring black and white stripes that offer a striking contrast against the turquoise Ligurian sea.